intersystems-ib/workshop-git-sharedenv/README.md

 * In GitHub, create a Pull request from dev branch to main branch
 * Merge pull request
 * In Studio/VS Code, move to PROD namespace, and Pull changes from remote branch and Import All.
-* Check that changes are now deployed in TEST environment.
+* Check that changes are now deployed in PROD environment.